(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 Seven Sacred Pools – Mile Marker 42

-The seven sacred pools, also known as the pools of Ohe’o, are located inside Haleakala National Park.
-There is an entrance fee of $30 per vehicle, but you can explore more of the park later or even the next day with the park pass.
 Unfortunately, when I visited we were not allowed to swim in the pools because of the weather and water levels.
-However, most of the time, you can swim!
-So I definitely recommend checking this out if the weather is good.
+However, most of the time you can swim.
+I recommend stopping at the Seven Sacred Pools if the weather is good.

-Don’t drive anything bigger because these tiny roads would make it extremely hard.
-Also, anything smaller than a Jeep just seemed like it would be a bit sketchy at points and you would have a better chance at getting car sick.
-In my opinion, a Jeep is a perfect vehicle for the road to Hana.
+I don’t suggest driving anything larger than a Jeep because these tiny roads would make it extremely hard.
+Also, small cars just didn’t seem like a good idea.
+You’d also have more of a chance of getting car sick.
+In my opinion, a Jeep is the perfect vehicle for the road to Hana.

 Prepare for Crazy Roads